Curtis Reed (Home and Away): Storylines

 Curtis then begins a relationship with Selina who has been attracted to him since he first arrived in the bay.
 Nelson McFarlane (Laurence Bruels), Selina's old flame returns to town and Curtis is worried that she will go back to him but Nelson later dates Sally Fletcher (Kate Ritchie) and Curtis and Selina remain together.
 Curtis' relationship with Selina does not last very long and they break up after Selina feels she has outgrown him.

 Curtis begin dating Chloe Richards (Kristy Wright) who is beating a speed addiction.
 Curtis helps her through it and in turn she helps him come to terms with his diabetes and they began a relationship.
 When Chloe is raped one night while walking home along the beach, Curtis supports her but several months later both agree to a mutual breakup.

 After falling out with the Stewarts and leaving home to move in at Travis' place, Curtis decides to pursue a surfing career.
 During this, Jenna Evans appears and he is taken aback due to Jenna's uncanny resemblance to Laura who had died two years previous.
 After breaking up with Casey Mitchell (Rebecca Croft), He becomes involved with Jenna.
 When Sean Graham (Anthony Engelman) comes looking for Jenna, he reveals he is her husband and warns Curtis to stay away.
 It transpires that Jenna's real name is Lisa and she changed her name and fled to Summer Bay to escape Sean's abusive nature.
 Sean drags Jenna home with him but she flees to her parents.
 Curtis refuses to give up on Jenna and she stands up to Sean and he leaves.
 Curtis then leaves the bay to pursue a career in the professional surfing circuit and Jenna agrees to go with him.

 Reception

-Rachel Browne of The Sun-Herald branded Curtis "the new stud of Summer Bay High", after he romanced both Chloe and Casey.
+Ahead of Curtis and Shannon's arrival, Rachel Browne for The Sydney Morning Herald noted how the show was filled with "pert, pimple-free teenagers" and stated "Given that both teen actors look like they stepped off the pages of a glossy magazine, both are likely to adapt to their new home beautifully."
+Writing for The Sun-Herald, Browne branded Curtis "the new stud of Summer Bay High", after he romanced both Chloe and Casey.
 Inside Soap's Steven Murphy described Curtis as a "young surf dude Curtis Reed arrived in Summer Bay two-and-a-half years ago.
 We've watched the shy young boy, still traumatised from the death of his adoptive mother, grow into a confident young man, in love and about to set off on a new career."